Like all democratic votes, protest votes will be included in news reports and national results if the numbers make them significant and newsworthy.

 - writing or mark by which the voter could be identified;

-- unmarked or void for uncertainty.'
+- unmarked or void for uncertainty.

-However, it is not clear beyond dispute.
-There is a tick in a candidate box, and the guide will accept a tick as a vote in place of a cross.
-So only the scribbled words indicate that it's not a vote for the candidate.
+However, it is technically not clear beyond dispute.
+There is a tick in a candidate box, which can be accepted as a vote in place of a cross.
+So only the scribbled words show it's not a vote for the candidate.

 - Don't write anything else which could identify you, or create any uncertainty or excuse.

 - Just put a single line through all the boxes.